jchatel/quickmail-next-docs/deliverability/throttling-emails-to-avoid-getting-flagged.md

 ## Option 1: Increase the delay between emails.

 To slow down the rate of emails going out, you can increase the delay between emails.

 The default is 60 seconds with 15-second variation.
+(If the field is empty, it means 60-seconds default is being used)

 To increase the delay between emails, go to channels → emails → click the email you want the delay adjusted → go to sending tab→ scroll down and under throttling enter your preferred minimum time delay.